-Fredericton has a long history of motion picture theatres, beginning in 1907 with the “Wonderland” and the “Nickel”, and continuing with the “Palace”, the “Carleton” and the “Bijou”.
+Fredericton boasts a rich history of movie theatres, a tradition that began in 1907 with the inception of the “Wonderland” and the “Nickel”, and continued with the “Palace”, the “Carleton”, and the “Bijou”.

-William Fenety opened the “Unique” motion picture theatre in the Masonic Hall on Carleton Street in 1908 and, with his son Witter, opened the “Gaiety” theatre on the ground floor of the nearby Anglican Church hall in 1913.
-The “Unique” and the “Gaiety” amalgamated in 1917 and reopened as the “New Gaiety” in a newly constructed building on Queen Street.
+In 1908, Whittier Fenety launched the “Unique” cinema in the Masonic Hall on Carleton Street.
+Later, in 1913, he partnered with his son William (Bill) to establish the “Gaiety” theatre on the ground level of the adjacent Anglican Church hall.
+The “Unique” and the “Gaiety” combined in 1917, reopening as the “New Gaiety” inside a freshly constructed building on Queen Street.

-Following a disastrous fire in 1939, the third “Gaiety” continued in business in a new 900 seat theatre on the same Queen Street site.
+After a devastating fire in 1939, the third iteration of the “Gaiety” resumed operations in a new theatre with 900 seats, located on the same Queen Street spot.

-Fred G. Spencer of Saint John leased the “GEM” in 1917 and made extensive renovations to create a modern theatre with a seating capacity of 451.
+In 1917, Fred G. Spencer of Saint John took over the “GEM” lease, making significant renovations to transform it into a modern theatre capable of seating 451 people.

-After a disastrous fire in December 1919, Spencer built a much larger theatre, the “Capitol”, on the same site.
-It opened in 1922.
-Eight years later it was purchased by Witter Fenety and remained in business until 1973.
+Following a catastrophic fire in December 1919, Spencer constructed a substantially larger theatre, the “Capitol”, on the same location.
+It opened its doors in 1922 and was later purchased by Witter Fenety in 1930, remaining in operation until 1973.

-Fredericton also had its share of Drive-Ins Theatres including the “Brookside Drive-In”, the “Sunset Drive-In” and the “Valley Drive-In”.
+The city also had a selection of Drive-In Theatres, such as the “Brookside Drive-In”, the “Sunset Drive-In”, and the “Valley Drive-In”.

 Click here for a list of movie theatres around New Brunswick